NRPA Equity in Practice Certificate Program Series

 Structure and Focus of Certificate 1

 Certificate 1 consists of 6 learning blocks over a 12-week period.
-Each learning block is 2 weeks in length and includes an interactive workshop during which you'll explore lots of important concepts and skills for growing equity in the field of Parks and Recreation.
-A workbook will guide you through weekly self-guided learning tasks to advance your strategic plan between workshops.
+Each learning block is 2 weeks in length and includes an interactive workshop during which you'll explore important concepts and skills for growing equity in the field of Parks and Recreation.
+A workbook will guide you through weekly self-guided learning tasks to advance your equity action plan between workshops.
 Check out the Learning Journey for Certificate 1 below.

 image